How to Book a Mover

 The SMS website calculates a safety grade for each carrier based on several measures, including unsafe driving, hours of service compliance, vehicle maintenance, and controlled substances/alcohol violations, using data from roadside inspections, accident reports, and other sources.
 You can learn more about the carrier's safety performance and risk profile by reviewing the safety rating, inspection findings, and other safety data.

 The FMCSA mandates that all motor carriers maintain liability insurance coverage at the minimum levels.
 These insurance requirements are designed to make sure that carriers can cover any damages or injuries that could result from their activities.
-For hazardous material transport, the minimum insurance requirement can go up to $5 million.
+For hazardous material transport, the minimum insurance requirement can be as high as $5 million.
 Use FMCSA's database to compare the insurance policies of different carriers.

 You may request a Certificate of Insurance (COI) to confirm its insurance coverage.
 The COI should include information about the sort of coverage, policy limits, and effective dates for the business's insurance policy.
 To ensure that the COI satisfies your unique insurance requirements, you should thoroughly review it.